Life Insurance Cost Guide

 There are four main types of life insurance on the market: term, permanent, blended, and group.

-Term insurance is by far the most common.
+- Term is by far the most common.
 It provides coverage for a specific period, i.e., 20 or 30 years.
 The premiums never change, meaning the cost stays level the entire time the policy is in force.
-Term policies also come with policy riders, for example letting you purchase additional coverage later, or giving you the right to convert the policy into permanent insurance.
+This type also comes with policy riders, for example letting you purchase additional options later, or giving you the right to convert the policy into permanent.

-Permanent insurance, also called whole life insurance, is designed to stay in force for the rest of your life.
-Unlike term policies, permanent insurance never expires, even if the insured develops a fatal health condition.
+- Permanent, also called whole life, is designed to stay in force for the rest of your life.
+Unlike term, permanent never expires, even if the insured develops a fatal health condition.
 This makes permanent policies considerably more expensive.

-Blended policies combine elements of term and permanent life insurance.
-Over the course of the policy, dividends are applied to convert the term component into permanent insurance.
+- Blended policies combine elements of term and whole life.
+Over the course of this type, dividends are applied to convert the term component into permanent.
 The premiums might go up or down depending on how the company performs, and in general these types of policies become more expensive as time goes on.
-However, they also provide the most amount of death benefit coverage for the least amount of money in the early years.
+However, they also provide the most amount of death benefit proceeds for the least amount of money in the early years.
 Prices will vary depending on the type of policy.

-Group policies also deserve special mention.
-Usually made available through an employer, group policies provide coverage for little to no out-of-pocket expense to the worker.
-Instead, companies usually offer group coverage as a standard benefit, covering all employees.
+- Group options also deserve special mention.
+Usually made available through an employer, this type provides coverage for little to no out-of-pocket expense to the worker.
+Instead, companies usually offer it as a standard benefit, covering all employees.
 Check with your HR department; there’s usually no out-of-pocket expense for group policies.

 What can Life Insurance do for me?

-1. Provide for your spouse and children: Life insurance payments can replace your lost income in the event of your unexpected death.
+1. Provide for your spouse and children: payments can replace your lost income in the event of your unexpected death.

 2. Pay off the mortgage: The proceeds can take care of the monthly housing payment in your absence.

-3. Supplement your retirement: The cash value benefit of permanent life insurance can serve as a cushion for volatile markets.
+3. Supplement your retirement: The cash value benefit of whole life can serve as a cushion for volatile markets.

 4. Leave an inheritance: Your heirs will be grateful to the legacy you leave behind.

-5. Give a large gift to a charity: If your family is already financially secure, life insurance can generate a sizeable gift to your charity of choice.
+5. Give a large gift to a charity: If your family is already financially secure, good products can generate a sizeable gift to your charity of choice.

-6. Pay for final expenses: Funerals can be expensive, but life insurance can take the burden off your loved ones.
+6. Pay for final expenses: Funerals can be expensive, but a thoughtful policy can take the burden off your loved ones.

 7. Replace earned income: Some policies let you tap into the death benefit before you actually pass away.